ldmnt/smbf-re/README.md

 The seed is passed as an 8 digit hexadecimal number that corresponds to the in-game "enter seed" pictures by 0 = meat boy, 1 = bandage girl, ...
 F = betus.

+The cpp folder contains a more efficient c++ loop that generates all the seeds to find the ones with the best par times.